Diesel-Net/kiwi-8/README.txt

 Chip8 v1.0

-A Chip-8 Emulator written in C++ using the Simple DirectMedia Layer library.
+A Chip-8 interpreter written in C++ using the Simple DirectMedia Layer library.

+I have included pre-built binaries for both Windows and Mac OS X (.exe file and .app bundle respectively)

-Most games seem to work properly.
-Probably still a few bugs here and there.
-No audio implemented.
+Most games seem to work properly, however there are still quite a few bugs here and there.
+No audio is implemented.
+A work in progress.

 Control keys: